TritonDataCenter/triton-kubernetes/docs/guide/introduction.md

 The cli `triton-kubernetes` allows for creating and managing a kubernetes deployment only.
 Application deployments will still need to be done using `kubectl`.

+> <sub>Note: Keep in mind that every cloud has a resource quota.
+If that quota has been reached, Triton-Kubernetes will not be able to provision new machines and throw errors.</sub>

 ## Working with the CLI